Gaj7/PiOS/README.md

 ## Compiling and Running
 This project uses a Makefile rather than relying entirely on the Cargo build system because the compilation process is complicated by targeting a bare-metal system.
-To build the project and run it in QEMU, use the command
+To build the project and run it in QEMU, use the command:
 ```
 make run
 ```

-To build this project for use on an actual Raspberry Pi, type
+To build this project for use on an actual Raspberry Pi, type:
 ```
 make img
 ```